 Gourmet dining in a gorgeous backcountry setting.

 The Magic Meadows Yurt is a backcountry yurt located in the Slate River Valley just outside of Crested Butte, Colorado.
 It provides a truly magical setting for dinners, Sunday brunch, or private events.
 Diners ski or snowshoe to and from the yurt on an easy groomed trail, surrounded by majestic snowy peaks.
-You also have the option to ski or snowshoe more of the 55 km of groomed trails that we groom all day with your trail pass.
-We host yurt dinners catered by private chef, Tim Egelhoff, several times a season and Sunday brunches most weeks from December through March.
+We host yurt dinners catered by private chef, Tim Egelhoff, on most Saturday evenings with additional dates during the Christmas season and Sunday brunches most weeks from December through March.

 Dinners at the yurt are a fine dining experience like no other.
 Work up your appetite by skiing or snowshoeing to the yurt.
 While your eyes feast on gorgeous vistas, get ready to dine on fine foods prepared by private chef Tim Egelhoff.
 A wide variety of salads, entrees, and desserts are served throughout the season, as well as a selection of fine wines, beers, cocktails by Montanya Rum, and non-alcoholic beverages.